USS Anacostia (AO-94)

 USS Anacostia (AO-94) was a Escambia-class replenishment oiler acquired by the United States Navy for use during World War II.
 She had the dangerous but necessary task of providing fuel to vessels in combat and non-combat areas.
 She served in the Pacific Ocean Theater of operations late in the war, and returned home with one battle star.

-The ship was laid down under a Maritime Commission contract (MC hull 1829) on 16 July 1944 at Sausalito, California, by the Marinship Corp., as Mission Alamo.
+The ship was laid down under a United States Maritime Commission contract (MC hull 1829) on 16 July 1944 at Sausalito, California, by the Marinship Corp., as Mission Alamo.
 Renamed Anacostia (AO-94) on 24 July 1944, she was launched on 24 September 1944, sponsored by Mrs. Henry F. Bruns, the wife of Rear Admiral Bruns, and acquired by the Navy and placed in commission on 25 February 1945.

 World War II Pacific Theatre operations

 After a final fitting out period, the oiler left San Francisco Bay on 23 March 1945 and proceeded to San Diego, California, where she underwent three weeks of intensive shakedown training.
 Anacostia departed the U.S. West Coast on 27 April and set a course for Hawaii.
 She reached Pearl Harbor on 3 May and reported for duty to Service Squadron 8, Service Force, Pacific Fleet.
 Two days later, the vessel left Hawaiian waters and sailed to the Caroline Islands.

 Upon her arrival at Ulithi on 16 May, Anacostia joined Task Group (TG) 50.8 and proceeded with that group to Okinawa.
 Early in June, the oiler arrived in a designated fueling area off Okinawa and replenished the bunkers of various ships.
 After completing this task, she sailed to Saipan to take on a cargo of gasoline to be distributed among forces there at Okinawa.
 During August and September, Anacostia made two more round-trips between Ulithi and Okinawa, taking on fuel at the former port and discharging it at the latter.